pingcap/docs/sql-statements/sql-statement-restore.md

 This statement performs a distributed restore from a backup archive previously produced by a [`BACKUP` statement](/sql-statements/sql-statement-backup.md).

 The `RESTORE` statement uses the same engine as the [BR tool](/br/backup-and-restore-use-cases.md), except that the restore process is driven by TiDB itself rather than a separate BR tool.
-All benefits and caveats of BR also applies here.
+All benefits and caveats of BR also apply here.
 In particular, **`RESTORE` is currently not ACID-compliant**.
-Before running `RESTORE`, ensure that
+Before running `RESTORE`, ensure that the following requirements are met:

 * The cluster is "offline", and the current TiDB session is the only active SQL connection to access all tables being restored.
-* When performing a full restore, the tables being restored should not already exist, because existing data may be overridden and causes inconsistency between the data and indices.
+* When a full restore is being performed, the tables being restored should not already exist, because existing data might be overridden and causes inconsistency between the data and indices.
-* When performing an incremental restore, the tables should be at the exact same state as the `LAST_BACKUP` timestamp when the backup was created.
+* When an incremental restore is being performed, the tables should be at the exact same state as the `LAST_BACKUP` timestamp when the backup is created.

 Running `RESTORE` requires `SUPER` privilege.
 Additionally, both the TiDB node executing the backup and all TiKV nodes in the cluster must have read permission from the destination.